-Defenses to Manslaughter Charges
+Defenses to Manslaughter Charges in Florida

 Florida establishes manslaughter as a 2nd degree felony.
 If convicted of manslaughter, you can face incarceration for a maximum of 15 years as well as a fine of $10,000.
 For manslaughter charges that include aggravating factors, the charge will be treated as a 1st degree felony.
 Prior to a conviction, the state must assess whether the alleged offender has a criminal background.